Rita Ora Looks Smoking Hot In Skimpy Neon Pink Bikini

 British bombshell Rita Ora had her Instagram followers drooling today with a sexy triple update that showcased her incredible body in a hot pink bikini.

 In the first shot, Ora posed facing the camera with her whole physique on display.
-She rocked a tiny pink bikini that could barely contain her curves, and showed off a lot of cleavage.
+She rocked a tiny pink bikini that could barely contain her curves and showed off a lot of cleavage.
 Both the top and bottoms had a ruffle detail that added a bit of playfulness to the look, and the simple style showcased her toned physique.

 Ora opted to add a few accessories to put her own twist on the look.
 She rocked a pair of angular sunglasses that added a bit of edge to the otherwise sweet look, a pair of earrings, and layered several necklaces for a true style statement.
 The beach Ora was on had mulch on the ground rather than crisp white sand, but the water lapped at the shore and made it seem like a peaceful spot.

 In the second shot, Ora posed a lot further from the camera, with her back to the lens.
-Fans were treated to a view of her swimsuit from behind, and learned that the pink bottoms were a thong style.
+Fans were treated to a view of her swimsuit from behind and learned that the pink bottoms were a thong style.
 Ora’s buns were on full display, and the bright pink hue of the suit popped against the background.
 Ora was further down the shore, facing a rock formation with some stunning details.

 As if that weren’t enough, Ora also included a third snap in which she faced the camera, although from further away.
 She leaned one hand against the rock nearby and took up a sassy stance that flaunted her voluptuous figure.